You’ve decided on a career path as an educator. Do you know what next step you should take?

 A teaching license, on the other hand, can only be approved and granted by the state.
 The procedure of obtaining a teaching license through your university must follow follows strict mandates set forth by the state.
 Your college or university must be approved and accredited by the Department of Education in order to offer state licensure programs.
 In all 50 fifty states, the District of Columbia, and Puerto Rico, a license is a requirement for teaching in the public school system, although the specific requirements for teacher certification vary on a state-by-state basis.
 The rules for licensure are set by each state’s’ board of education.

-The most common path for prospective teachers, is to obtain the state mandated teaching license along with your bachelor’s or master’s degree.
-Taking this path ensures one the ability to teach in the licensed state and also provides flexibility no matter what or where one teaches within the state.
-Teaching certificates, on the other hand, cater to those prospective teachers who desire to focus on a specific type, subject, or discipline of teaching.
-It is for this reason that many students end up obtaining both a state-approved teaching license and generally end up going back to complete some form of specialized teaching certificate.
+The most common path for prospective teachers is to obtain the state-mandated teaching license along with your bachelor’s or master’s degree.
+Taking this path gives you the ability to teach in the licensed state and also provides flexibility no matter what or where you teach within the state.
+Teaching certificates, on the other hand, cater to prospective teachers who desire to focus on a specific type, subject, or discipline of teaching.
+That’s why many students end up obtaining a state-approved teaching license as well as completing some form of specialized teaching certificate.
 The benefits of doing this come into play upon graduation when you are more skilled and specialized in your calling.
-Going this route will show potential employers your education and skill set is beyond the ordinary, thus making your professional teaching candidacy more sought after by employers.
+Going this route will show potential employers your education and skill set is beyond the ordinary, making your professional teaching candidacy more sought after by employers.

 Remember, all public and many private schools require a teaching license.
 Teaching certificates, however, are what tend to set you apart from the herd, not to mention what help you take your learning to the next level.
-Lastly, keep in mind that some states have referred to their “license” as a “certificate” and/or getting “certified”.
+Lastly, keep in mind that some states have referred to their “license” as a “certificate” and/or getting “certified.”
 For this reason, be sure to know exactly what your school is offering and what your state requires for employment/teaching in the classroom.
-Concordia’s certification and licensure programs are both excellent directions to choose.
-Each path will provide great fulfillment by equipping and enriching you to teach others.
-Your noble career serving God by way of educating others enables you to shine His light.

 — Kali Thiel is director of university communications for Concordia University Wisconsin and Ann Arbor.
 She may be reached at email@example.com or 262-243-2149.